How a Licensed Psychotherapist Can Help Adults in Newbury Park, CA ?

 Why Include Somatic Therapy in Treatment?

-Stress and trauma live in the body.
-Somatic therapy helps you notice physical sensations alongside learning technqiues to calm your nervous system.
-As your body settles, your mind often follows.
+Stress and trauma are often held in the body.
+Somatic therapy helps you become more aware of the mind-body connection by noticing physical sensations and learning ways to calm your nervous system.
+As the body begins to settle, the mind often follows.

 What Is Solution Focused Brief Therapy (SFBT)?

-SFBT is a goal-oriented approach that keeps therapy practical and forward-moving.
-Together, we identify clear goals and take small, manageable steps.
-Even tiny changes can create meaningful momentum and lasting progress.
+SFBT (Solution Focused Brief Therapy) is a goal-oriented approach that keeps therapy practical and forward-moving.
+Together, we identify clear goals and collaborate on taking small, manageable steps.
+Even small shifts can build momentum that leads to meaningful relief and lasting progress.

 Why Is Psychoeducation Part of Therapy?